NativeScript/docs-v7/plugins/ui-plugin-custom.md

 # Building UI Plugins using Custom Components

 Whenever needed UI can be shown by a plugin just by exposing a custom component, e.g. some platform-specific functionality that renders UI itself.
-This article demonstrates how to create a simple button plugin as.
+To demonstrate that, this article explains how to create a simple button plugin.

-This article's contents:
+Contents:

 * [Prerequisites](#prerequisites)
 * [Bootstrap Your Plugin](#bootstrap-your-plugin)